-We will use the Debug Objects plugin to see and understand the database queries needed to render your site.
-Debug Objects will show a detailed breakdown of the queries which run on every page in the site.
-This output is only visible to you, when you are logged in as an admin.
-Visitors will not see the debug information.
+The Debug Bar plugin and the Debug Bar Sort Queries add-on are two tools to help you see and understand the database queries needed to render your site.
+The Debug Bar shows a detailed breakdown of the queries which run on every page of your site.
+It’s only visible to you when you are logged in as an admin, so visitors won’t see the debug information.

-To install the plugin, go to the WordPress Dashboard and choose Plugins from the left menu, and then Add new.
-In the search field, type “debug objects” and press the enter key.
+To install the Debug Bar plugin, go to Plugins → Add new.
+In the search field, type “debug bar” and press the enter key.

-On the search results screen, click the Install now button:
+On the search results screen, locate the Debug Bar plugin and click the Install Now button:

 After the installation is complete, activate the plugin.

-Alternatively, you can download Debug Objects directly from the WordPress repository and upload it to the wp-content/plugins on your server.
+Alternatively, you can download Debug Bar directly from the WordPress repository and upload it to the wp-content/plugins folder on your server.
 Then, activate it via the Plugins page in your WordPress admin.

 If you don't know what Xdebug is, feel free to skip this section.
-If you are using Xdebug, be sure to disable it before you make performance testing.
-Xdebug will cause significant load on your server and all results will be skewed.
+If you are using Xdebug, make sure to disable it before you start with performance testing.
+Xdebug will cause significant load on your server and alter the results.
 Learn how to disable Xdebug.

-You will see three tabs with the debug information:
+You will see a screen with the debug information for the post or page:

 - Very slow queries – sometimes, much of the performance problem is a result of a few queries that take a long time to process